 From the above figure, you can see the architecture of the Appium in context to the iOS automation.
-Here, when we talk about a command life-cycle, it goes in a manner, like Selenium webdriver picks a command form the code like (Element.click) and sends it in the form of JSon through http request to the Appium server.
+Here, when we talk about a command life-cycle, it goes in a manner, like the Selenium web driver picks a command form the code like (Element.click) and sends it in the form of JSON through HTTP request to the Appium server.

 Moreover, the Appium server knows the automation context like iOS and Android, so it sends this command to the Instruments command server which until wait for the Instruments command client (written in node.js) to take it up and implement it in bootstrap.js within the iOS instrument’s environment.
 So, once the command is executed the command client sends back the message to the Appium server which logs everything related to the command in its console.
 Such a way the cycle continues until all the commands get executed.

 Here, with android, the situation is almost similar where Appium proxies command to a UIAutomator test case that runs on a device.
 UIAutomator is Android’s native UI automation framework that supports running JUnit test cases directly into the device from the command line.
 Android uses Java as a programming language but Appium will make it run from any of the WebDriver supported languages.

 In the above diagram, we can see here we have Bootstrap.jar in place of bootstrap.js which describes a test case when compiled in java.
 Once it gets launched it spawns a TCP server.
 Here the TCP server resides inside the device and the client is in the Appium process which is just opposite to the way it is in iOS.

 The pros and cons of Appium are discussed below in a detailed format

 - As this provides cross-platform solutions for both native and hybrid apps

 - It is compatible with Grid and JSON web-driver